 Easy to Clean

 This goes hand in hand with ease of access to the charcoal chamber.
-There can be a lot of ash and grease removal to deal with, so you might have a lot of work on your cleaning agenda.
+There can be a lot of ash and grease removal to deal with, so you might have a lot of work on you’re cleaning agenda.

 A grill with a charcoal chamber that is hard to access will be messier and harder to clean.
 Something that will soon wear on you.